 In studied malignant group, we found a positive expression for IMP3 in 12/13 cases (92.3%) of PTC, and in all cases (100%) of FV-PTC and FTC, with the highest and strongest expression was seen in FTC cases.
-Our results were parallel to results of other studies evaluating IMP3 expression in differentiated thyroid carcinomas. ^{23, 45, 30}

-In study of Slosar et al. $(2009)^{21}$, they found a rare and weak staining for IMP3 in PTC group, only 4 out of 37 cases (11%) were positive, which was incompatible with our results, and on the other hand, they found a strong expression for IMP3 in follicular
+Our results were parallel to results of other studies evaluating IMP3 expression in differentiated thyroid carcinomas [22,23,29].
+Slosar et al. [20], found a rare and weak staining for IMP3 in PTC group, only 4 out of 37 cases (11%) were positive, which was incompatible with our results, and on the other hand, they found a strong expression for IMP3 in follicular variant of papillary carcinoma and follicular carcinoma (38% & 69%, respectively), which is compatible with our findings.

 In this work, we studied the diagnostic performance of IMP3 in thyroid lesions by comparing its expression between different studied groups and performing its sensitivity and specificity.
-We found a statistically highly significant difference in IMP3 expression between benign lesions (HT, HN and FTA) and malignant lesions (P<0.01), and between benign neoplasms (FTA) and malignant neoplasms (P<0.01). on the other hand there was non significant difference in IMP3 expression between non-neoplastic lesions and FTA (P > 0.05), and between malignant tumors when compared with each other (P > 0.05) in terms of positive staining.
+We found a statistically highly significant difference in IMP3 expression between benign lesions (HT, HN and FTA) and malignant lesions (P < 0.01), and between benign neoplasms (FTA) and malignant neoplasms (P < 0.01). on the other hand there was nonsignificant difference in IMP3 expression between non-neoplastic lesions and FTA (P > 0.05), and between malignant tumors when compared with each other (P > 0.05) in terms of positive staining.

-In this study, IMP3 showed; 100% sensitivity and 73.3% specificity in differentiating FTC from FTA, 100% sensitivity and specificity (73.3 and 80%) in distinguishing FV-PTC from FTA and HN, respectively, and in distinguishing HN from PTC, IMP3 showed 92.3% sensitivity and 80% specificity.
+In this study, IMP3 showed: 100% sensitivity 73.3% and specificity in differentiating FTC from FTA, 100% sensitivity and specificity (73.3 and 80%) in distinguishing FV-PTC from FTA and HN, respectively, and in distinguishing HN from PTC, IMP3 showed 92.3% sensitivity and 80% specificity.
 Collectively IMP3 has 96% sensitivity and 78.1% specificity for malignant lesions.

-Parallel to our finding, Slosar et al. $(2009)^{21}$, found that IMP3 had 100% specificity for FTC and FV-PTC as compared with FTA and 69% sensitivity for FTC also compared with FTA.
-Similarly, Jin et al. $(2010)^{22}$, on performing IMP-3 qRT-PCR analysis, they documented a 91.4% specificity and 86.7% sensitivity for diagnosis of well-differentiated thyroid carcinomas.
+Parallel to our finding, Slosar et al. [20], found that IMP3 had 100% specificity for FTC and FV-PTC as compared with FTA and 69% sensitivity for FTC also compared with FTA.
+Similarly, Jin et al. [21], on performing IMP3 qRT-PCR analysis, they documented a 91.4% specificity and 86.7% sensitivity for diagnosis of welldifferentiated thyroid carcinomas.

-In contrast, in study of Kulaçoğlu and Erkılınç (2015)24, although they observed 82.1% positivity for IMP3 in malignant cases, they found non significant difference between benign lesions and malignant tumors.
-Also they found a higher frequency of positivity in benign lesions (66.7%) both in HN (50%) and FTA (92.9%) with a statistically significant difference between them (P<0.05), which is incompatible with our results.
+In contrast, though Kulaçoğlu and Erkilinç [23], observed 82.1% positivity for IMP3 in malignant cases, they found no significant difference between benign lesions and malignant tumors.
+Also they found a higher frequency of positivity in benign lesions (66.7%) both in HN (50%) and FTA (92.9%) with a statistically significant difference between them (P < 0.05), which is incompatible with our results.